Palmetto honey is an elusive gourmet honey treat prominent in Florida and other southeastern parts of the United States.

 If you frequent the Southeastern United States, you’ll definitely notice clusters of little palm trees lining up the coastal roads.
 These trees are palmettos, and you cannot miss them with their saw-toothed leaves.
 Local residents are proud of these trees as a source of healthy produce.
 And it includes saw palmetto honey.

 An ancient delicacy for the natives of Florida, honey from palmetto is a true gem of honey.

 Out of the many species of palmetto trees, the Saw Palmetto (Serenoa repens) is one that could produce honey.

 Topping the tree are large, fan-shaped leaves with sharp saw-tooth edges, hence, the name.
 They are most common along the South Atlantic and Florida, Alabama, Louisiana, Georgia, and South Carolina.

-Annually, saw palmetto produces a brown fruit about the size of an olive and completed with a pit.
+Annually, saw palmetto produces a brown fruit about the size of an olive and is completed with a pit.
 This fruit serves many animal species as a delectable food source.

 A good source of fatty acids and phytosterols, this berry is in high demand as a supplement and tea for treating benign prostatic hyperplasia.
-Many people since ancient days ground and use the palmetto berry’s seeds for a wide array of alternative medicines.
+Many people since ancient days ground and used the palmetto berry’s seeds for a wide array of alternative medicines.